 Talks, seminars, workshops and conferences

 October 20, 2020: In connection with Middelalderuken in Bergen, I arranged a research seminar about the use of place names in Norwegian archaeology.
 The seminar took place online and was open to everyone.
 Programme and further information.
-We plan to publish the papers in the University of Bergen’s archaeological series UBAS.
+A collection of papers will be published in the University of Bergen’s archaeological series UBAS.

-I presented two papers at the EAA annual Meeting.
-See the programme and abstracts here.
+I presented two papers at the EAA annual Meeting 2020 (see the programme and abstracts here):